-So, if we if we connect to 56; we get this; 6, this is 14; if I connect to 48, I will get 4, 12 and therefore, you can easily guess that if I connect it to 44; I will get 11, if I connect it to 40; I will get 10.
+So, if we connect to 56 we get this 6, this is 14, if I connect to 48 I will get 4, 12 and therefore you can easily guess that if I connect it to 44 I will get 11, if I connect it to 40 I will get 10.
 So, all these millimetres of pitches are now available with me.

-So, 12, 11, 10 all these things are going to become available 36 divided by 24 into 6 is going to give me 9.
-So, this makes it possible to get all these pitches cut; now but how does this operate?
+So, 12, 11, 10, all these things are going to become available, 36 divided by 24 into 6 is going to give me 9.
+So, this makes it possible to get all these pitches cut.

+Now but how does this operate?
 This one is keyed to this shaft in such a way that it can slide and take up different positions.
-So, let us have a look how it works this is the way it works; so, it can slide that is good, but what is this one doing?
-Just a moment, what is this one doing?
+So, let us have a look how it works.
+This is the way it works.
+So, it can slide, that is good, but what is this one doing?
 This one is another gear which is always in connection with this and this can be moved this way by rotational action.

-So, let us have a quick look how it works.

-Just a moment what is this?
-We will come to that rotational action, let us we have a quick look at that; this is it
+So, let us have a quick look how it works?
+What is this, we will come to that rotational action, let us we have a quick look at that.

-This is what we were seeing; so, in the other view it looks like this; this gear is here and this gear is here and this holding device; this handled device is here.
-So, this comes and suppose we locate it, so that I want to in connect up these 2.
-So, I have slid it up to this point and after that in the other view what it looks like is; shown in the other view, these gears are shown in this view and this one comes and you know I attach it.
-So, even though the center distance of this gear and that gear and these gears they are not going to allow direct connection, I have an intermediate gear by the help of which I am connecting up these gears; this is the Norton-Tumbler set.
+This is it this is what we were seeing.
+So, in the other view it looks like this.
+This gear is here and this gear is here and this holding device, this handled device is here.
+So, these come and suppose we locate it so that I want to connect up these 2.
+So, I have slid it up to this point and after that in the other view what it looks like is shown in the other view these gears are shown in this view and this one comes and I attach it.

-So, the calculations that we have done 56 by 24, 44 by 24 all these things become realities.
-So, let us see further calculations; so, now, we are sure that I can get 10, I can get 9, I can get 11, I can get 14, but I am not getting say 1.0, 0.9, 0.8 neither am I getting say if you have a look at this one; say half's and one forth's and one eights, 3.2; if I get can I get half of it, can I get one forth of it, can I get one eighth of that; how is that possible?
+So, even though the center distance of this gear and that gear and these gears they are not going to allow direct connection I have an intermediate gear by the help of which I am connecting up these gears.
+This is the Norton-Tumbler set.
+So, the calculations that we have done 56 by 24, 44 by 24, all these things become realities.
+So, let us see further a calculations.

+So, now we are sure that I can get 10, I can get 9, I can get 11, I can get 14, but I am not getting say 1.0, 0.9, 0.8, neither am I getting say if you have a look at this one say halfs and one forth and one eights 3.2 if I get can I get half of it?
+Can I get one forth of it?
+Can I get one eighth of that?
+How is that possible?
+This is possible it is made possible by a device called the meander drive.

-This is possible it is made possible by a device called the meander drive; when a river comes to the plains from after crossing the hills and the foothills, it starts moving this way and we call it meandering.
-Now, what does it do when it meanders?
-That is not really our problem here, but ultimately oxbow lakes are formed, but let us not involve ourselves with geography.
-Here also the power is going to meander that is the power flows this way let me see; the power flows this way and it comes this way and it may go this way etcetera.
+When a river comes to the plains from after crossing the hills and the foothills it starts moving this way and we call it meandering.
+Now what does it do when it meanders?
+That is not really our problem here, but ultimately oxbow lakes are formed.
+But let us not involve ourselves with geography.
+Here also the power is going to meander, that is the power flows this way, let me see the power flows this way and it comes this way and it may go this way etcetera.